Odai-A/workspace/inventory_system/README.md

 - `VITE_SUPABASE_URL`: Your Supabase project URL
 - `VITE_SUPABASE_ANON_KEY`: Your Supabase anonymous key
 - `VITE_F2A_BARCODE_API_KEY`: API key for the barcode lookup service
+- `VITE_FNSKU_API_KEY`: (Optional) FNSKU to ASIN API key.
+If not set, a default key will be used.
+Get your key from [fnskutoasin.com](https://ato.fnskutoasin.com/).
 - `VITE_API_URL`: Base URL for API calls
 - `VITE_USE_MOCK_DATA`: Set to "true" to use mock data when API calls fail
+- `VITE_RAINFOREST_API_KEY`: (Optional) Rainforest API key for enhanced product data and images.
+Get your key from [Rainforest API](https://www.rainforestapi.com/).
+If not set, the system will use available product data from other sources.

 ## Development